Eschatologue/CM_wiki/docs/gameplay/dice-rolls.md

 #### :d20-save:{ .lg } Saving Throws

-Traps, spells, conditions, and other sources of harm may allow a creature a chance to avoid or reduce their effect, known as a saving throw or save.
+Traps, spells, conditions, and other sources of harm may allow a creature a chance to avoid or reduce their effect, known as a Saving Throw or save.
 To attempt a save, a creature rolls a d20 against a target Save [DC].

 !!! quote ""